 Claim: A duck's quack doesn't echo, and nobody knows why.

-Analysis: Please note, you won't find this claim made in any scientific journal or textbook.
-You will find it repeated in such dependable venues as email trivia lists and fruit drink bottle caps reason enough for skepticism.
+Analysis: You won't find this claim made in any scientific journal or textbook, please note.
+You will find it repeated in such questionable venues as email trivia lists, "true facts" Twitter feeds, and fruit drink bottle caps — reason enough to be skeptical.

-The obvious logical question, the one neither asked nor answered by those who tout this absurd factoid, is: why wouldn't a duck's quack echo?
-What could there possibly be about the sound a duck makes that uniquely exempts it from physical laws that apply to all other such sounds, e.g., a dog's bark, a cat's meow, or a lamb's bleat?
+The obvious logical question, the one neither asked nor answered by folks who tout this absurd factoid, is: why wouldn't a duck's quack echo?
+What could possibly be so unique about the sound a duck makes that it's exempted from the physical laws that apply to all other such sounds, e.g., a dog's bark, a cat's meow, a turkey's gobble, or a lamb's bleat?

 The logical answer is: nothing.